Durham Light Infantry: Home Front 1939–45

 Some battalions raised by the regiment were destined not to leave Britain.
 A Home Defence battalion, the 13th, was formed from the Durham Group (No. 41) National Defence Company in December 1939.
 It divided in September 1940, producing the 2/13th (Home Defence) battalion which was renamed as the 18th battalion in March 1941.
 The 1/13th battalion then re-joined the 18th battalion to form the 30th battalion in November 1941 applying the numbering used nationally for 'B' category fitness battalions.
 In 1942 it was briefly organised as a field force unit (a standard army battalion with 'A' category fitness men), until it was disbanded in November 1942.

 After the Army's evacuation from Dunkirk, 60 so called 'Dunkirk' infantry battalions were raised in the country that summer, three of which were D.L.I., the 14th, 16th and 17th battalions.
 All three were brigaded in the 206th Independent Infantry Brigade initially in Scotland, and then on the South coast of England.
 The 14th and 17th were used as a source of trained reinforcements to the front line.
 In June 1943 the 14th battalion was sent to Durham as a rehabilitation unit for convalescing troops and ex-PoWs where it stayed until the end of the war.
-The 17th was disbanded in September 1943.
+The 17th, which from September 1942 formed part of 164 Infantry Brigade, 55 Infantry Division, was disbanded in September 1943.